ohwada/MAC_cpp_Samples/MAC_Python_Samples/matplotlib/README.md

 - draw Figures

--  No Feature to load Image files
+-  No Feature to load Image file

 use Pillow